-During fiscal 2022, there were six regular meetings and one special meeting of the Board.
-Each incumbent director attended at least 75% of the total number of meetings of the Board and each of the Board Committees on which he or she served during fiscal 2022.
+During fiscal 2023, there were six regular meetings and one special meeting of the Board.
+Each incumbent director who served on the Board during fiscal 2023 attended at least 75% of the total number of meetings of the Board and each of the Board Committees on which he or she served during fiscal 2023 since being appointed to the Board.